Teams, tales and tips – a guide to the local game

 For seven seasons, football held the limelight in rugby stronghold Swansea.
 After nearly going out of business, Swansea City were in the Premier League.
 The club won major silverware in 2013 and its new-build arena welcomed the likes of Valencia and Napoli in a Europa League run.
 A revived Wales were playing qualifying matches at Swansea’s new-build arena, the Liberty Stadium, near the River Tawe.

-And then, slowly, it all went wrong.
+And then, slowly, it all went downhill.
 A consistently poor choice of managers and a majority takeover by absentee American owners led to relegation in 2018.
-Today, the trust still holds a 21% stake in Swansea City but the club will need to extricate itself from a very tough Championship in 2018-19.
+Today, the trust still holds a 21% stake in Swansea City but the club still needs to extricate itself from a tough Championship division.
+For two consecutive play-offs in 2020 and 2021, Brentford proved too strong.

 The next step was to abandon the Vetch Field, a vegetable patch close to the beach where the original Swansea Town had moved shortly after being founded in 1912.
 Rugby had long taken root in South Wales, and football was a relatively late developer.